- Areas of Study

 Review helpful Grant Writing Tips

-- More than one proposal can come out of a single department or program.
+3. More than one proposal can come out of a single department or program.
 In those cases, the department chair or program director must rank the proposals and explain his/her rankings in writing.
-Rankings are due by the deadline for proposal submission (see Deadline and Submission of Proposals section, below).
+Rankings are due by the deadline for proposal submission (see detailed timeline on Page 3).
 Chairs or directors cannot rank proposals in which they are an investigator.
 If needed, a tenured faculty member with no stake in any proposal may be appointed by the chair or director to rank departmental or program proposals.

-- Proposals that fail to follow the guidelines outlined in this document will be denied.
+7. Proposals that fail to follow the guidelines outlined in this document will be denied

 - Summarize the proposed research.
 Explain the significance of the work.
 Keep in mind that your audiences are the members of the Resources & Infrastructure Committee and the Dean of the College of Arts & Sciences, who have expertise across a diverse set of disciplines.